Jareltey/RangeAnalysis/README.md

 The project uses the Gradle build system, which ships with a wrapper that will download all of the project dependencies for you.
 Building/testing should be as simple as running `./gradlew build` on a *nix system, or `gradlew.bat build` on Windows.
-The project should build successfully, but you will fail two tests that we have helpfully provided for you.
+The project should build successfully.

-## Submission
-You will submit your entire repository to Gradescope.
-Gradescope does not automatically track your repository, so you must resubmit every time you'd like the autograder to run again.
-- Note: The autograder works by cloning your repository and syncing your `src/main/java/hw5/` with a repository based on this template, except for the `InterAnalysisTransformer.java` and `IntraAnalysisTransformer.java` files.
-You should not have to create any new files to complete this homework, but if you do, only those in the `hw5` directory will be included, and any other files you add or modify (e.g., creating a new package, adding a library to the default `build.gradle`) will not be synced.
-You can test your submission by cloning a fresh copy of this repository, replacing all of `hw5` with the contents of your `hw5`, and running `gradlew build`.

-## Project Structure
-The files you need to modify to complete this homework are in `src/main/java/hw5/`.
-You will need to modify `Context.java`, `Sigma.java`, `IntraSignAnalysis.java`, and `InterSignAnalysis.java`.
-The `*Transformer.java` files are drivers for Soot that instantiate (and thus run) your analyses.
-We have written them for you, but you can use them to output debugging information if you'd like.
-There is an example of this usage in `IntraAnalysisTransformer.java` already.
-Note that the autograder will use the template version of these files, so your analysis should not rely on them.

 ## Recommendataions
 - We highly recommend an IDE such as [IntelliJ IDEA](https://www.jetbrains.com/idea/) for this project.
-As a student, you are eligible for a free license from JetBrains.
-If you'd like to use IDEA, you can import this homework as a Gradle project directly from GitHub using `File -> New -> Project from Version Control... -> Git`.
+If you'd like to use IDEA, you can import this as a Gradle project directly from GitHub using `File -> New -> Project from Version Control... -> Git`.